pyhys/minimalmodbus/docs/develop.rst

 * Improve debug messages to include hex values, not just bytestrings.
 * Speeding up the code (new CRC calculation, disable some other checks)
-* Change 'message' to 'request' variable names in the source code

 Maybe: